 - 1. IME Phase 2 is a partnership involving the newly ordained deacon or priest, the training incumbent and the people of the chaplaincy, and the bishop who in practice delegates much of his authority to the Diocesan Director of Ministerial Development. - 2.
-Participation in IME Phase 2 is a requirement for all clergy for the first three to four years following ordination.
-Much of this training will take place in the chaplaincy.
-In addition, there will be two residential training events during each of the first three years of the curacy.
-In the fourth year it is expected that the curate will meet with a mentor on a regular basis to reflect on his or her ministry.
-Throughout the years of post-ordination training, curates will be asked to reflect on their training in writing as well as by participation in residential sessions.
-It is essential that curates are kept free of all parochial commitments and enabled to attend these events.
+Participation in IME Phase 2 is a requirement for all clergy for the first three years following ordination.
+In IME Phase 2 curates engage in continuing training, supervision and reflection on ministry in the chaplaincy.
+This is complemented by the Diocesan IME 2 Programme of residential training sessions and online seminars and workshops.
+Curates in the Diocese in Europe are also expected to do one or more short placements in the course of their curacy.
+In the fourth year it is expected that the curate will meet with a senior colleague (not his or her training incumbent) on a regular basis to reflect on his or her ministry.
+Throughout the years of post-ordination training, curates will be asked to reflect on their training in writing as well as by participation in the residential or zoom training events.
+It is essential that curates be kept free of all parochial commitments and enabled to attend these events.

-- 3. The curate and the training incumbent are required to draw up a Working Agreement (Part III, Section 10, p.
-53) and an Annual Training Plan (Part III, Section 11, p.
-62) based on the Formation Criteria for Ordained Ministry in the Church of England (Part I, Section 3, p.
-5) no later than eight weeks before ordination.
-A revised Working Agreement and Annual Training Plan are required to be sent to the Bishop and the Diocesan Director of Ministerial Development well in advance of the end of the diaconal year.
-The same applies to continuing deacons.
-Both documents should be revised annually thereafter and should be based on the Formation Criteria, as mentioned above. - 4.
-A commitment to regular, structured supervision sessions must be part of the Working Agreement agreed by the curate and training incumbent.

-The Diocese recognises the need to offer support and guidance for training incumbents.
-Training sessions for this purpose will be given on a regular basis.

-The provision of a grievance procedure acknowledges the fact that sometimes relationships break down and seeks to establish a framework whereby any problems can be fairly addressed.
+- 3. The curate and the training incumbent, in consultation with the Diocesan Director of Ministerial Development (DDMD), are required to draw up a Working Agreement (Learning Agreement) (Part III, Section 9) and a Training Plan (Part III, Section 10) based on the Formation Criteria for Ordained Ministry in the Church of England (Part I, Section 3).
+The working Agreement and Training Plan are signed by both the training incumbent and curate and are sent to the DDMD with copy to the Suffragan Bishop (Chair of the Ministry Team). - 4.
+A commitment to regular staff meetings and to separate, structured supervision sessions must be part of the Working Agreement agreed by the curate and training incumbent. - 5.
+The Diocese recognises the need for training, support and guidance for training incumbents.
+Training sessions for this purpose are given on a regular basis, residentially and online. - 6.
+An extensive End-of-Curacy Review completes the curacy and is a condition for the next appointment being made. - 7.
+The provision of a grievance procedure acknowledges the fact that sometimes relationships break down and seeks to establish a framework whereby any problems can be fairly addressed. - 8.
+A retrospective process for measuring the success of the curacy and the IME 2 programme is being implemented, starting with curates completing IME 2 in 2023.